Act Today, Build Tomorrow

 Mission & Vision

-We are immigrants.
-The founding cohort of Human Rights Solidarity are largely refugees (70 per cent) with most of us first or second-generation immigrants in the UK.
+The founding group and current volunteers of Human Rights (HRS) Solidarity are mostly young refugees and first- or second-generation migrants in the UK.

-We are independent.
-HRS is a self-organised and volunteer-led organisation.
+HRS is an independent self-organised and volunteer-led organisation.
 The only allegiance we have is to our foundational principles that are incorporated into our founding documents and the Solidarity Principles.

-We are transparent.
-All financial and decision-making processes of HRS are shared with our volunteers and donors.
+All financial and decision-making processes of HRS are transparently shared with our volunteers, donors and relevant UK authorities.

 We do act, because we want to be architects of that better world.
 We want to inherit the next generation, a culture of solidarity for human rights, a network of people standing up to power and to sways of often engineered popular opinion.